MinYaoJhu/Advanced_R/Ch3_Vectors.md

 > After reading: The four common types of atomic vectors: logical, integer, double, and character (which contains strings).
 There are two rare types: complex and raw.

-1. What are attributes?
+2. What are attributes?
 How do you get them and set them?

 > Before reading: Attributes are a named list of arbitrary metadata.
 I can get them use str() or attr().

+> After reading: Attributes allow you to associate arbitrary additional metadata to
+    any object.
+You can get and set individual attributes with `attr(x, "y")` and `attr(x, "y") <- value`; or you can get and set all attributes at once with `attributes()`.

-1. How is a list different from an atomic vector?
+3. How is a list different from an atomic vector?
 How is a matrix different from a data frame?

 > Before reading: They differ in elements' types: for atomic vectors, all elements must have the same type; for lists, elements can have different types.
 For a matrix, all elements must have the same type.
 For a data frame, elements can have different types in different columns.

+> After reading: The elements of a list can be any type (even a list); the elements of
+    an atomic vector are all of the same type.
+Similarly, every element of a matrix must be the same type; in a data frame, different columns can have different types.

-1. Can you have a list that is a matrix?
+4. Can you have a list that is a matrix?
 Can a data frame have a column that is a matrix?

 > Before reading: Yes.
 No.

+> After reading: You can make a list-array by assigning dimensions to a list.
+You can
+    make a matrix a column of a data frame with `df$x <- matrix()`, or by using `I()` when creating a new data frame `data.frame(x = I(matrix()))`.

-1. How do tibbles behave differently from data frames?
+5. How do tibbles behave differently from data frames?

 > Before reading: print differently?

+> After reading: Tibbles have an enhanced print method, never coerce strings to
+    factors, and provide stricter subsetting methods.

 ### Outline {-}